kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 in release notes and the PVC documentation.
 The field's absence would indicate that the PVC has not yet completed a usage cycle since the feature was enabled.

-Another risk/point-of-confusing is when the feature is disabled, existing `LastUsedTime` values remain in etcd, but are no longer updated, potentially becoming misleading.
+Another risk/point-of-confusing is when the feature is disabled, existing `UnusedSince` values remain in etcd, but are no longer updated, potentially becoming misleading.
 A similar mitigation approach could be adopted - to document about the fact that disabling the feature freezes existing values, and that administrators should not rely